reflexive-communications/civi-zero/README.md

       1. Install dir (the same dir as in the 1. step)
       1. Extension dir
       1. Extension key (if key is the same as the dir name, this can be omitted)
+1. (Optional) Run unit test on extensions: run `bin/tests.sh`, params:
+   1. Install dir (the same dir as in the 1. step)
+   1. Extension name